 The SD card errors can result from minor factors, such as dust, any other substance coating the contact points, or imperfect insertion into the slot.
 These are usually the first areas to address before you even get worried.

 There are also other causes surrounding the issue of your SD card not showing up on Mac.
 How can we fix this issue?
 Or How to solve the device not support the SD card?
 Let’s together find the solutions.

-So, you have your SD card at hand, and you are stuck as the SD is not reading.
+You have your SD card at hand, and you are stuck as the SD is not reading.
 Well, check on the following:

 Step 1.
 Examine your SD card physically.

 Check that there is no damage, i.e., scratches on the shiny contact points or greasy coatings of any kind like food substances, dust, or mud.

 Clean your SD card with a clean and soft dry cloth.
 Do it thoroughly, especially on the corners around the contact points.
 However, don’t use water or lick the fabric with saliva.
 The moisture can destroy it when you insert it into the device.

 Step 2.
 Insert the SD card into the Mac computer.

 To avoid write protection, make sure the switch on the side is on.

 The slot is usually thin and wide.
 To embed, make sure the contact points are facing down, and they should go in first.